 It’s no secret that I am smitten with Singapore.
-Seriously, what’s not to like about a country whose unofficial national sports are eating, drinking and shopping?
+Seriously, with its endless attractions, green parklands and Singapore’s to die for cuisine, what’s not to love?
 But after a stay at what might just be our new favourite hotel, the Sofitel Sentosa Singapore Resort & Spa, that infatuation may have just become true love.

 So what’s so great about a stay at Sofitel Sentosa Singapore Resort with kids?
 Pretty much everything.
-The newly opened resort, nestled in tropical gardens on a cliff top above Tanjong Beach, is stunning!
-The Sofitel team have done an extraordinary job of integrating existing colonial architecture and lush tropical landscapes with stunning modern art installations.
+The newly opened resort, nestled in tropical gardens on a cliff top above Sentosa’s Tanjong Beach, is stunning!
+It’s excellent location is amazing for enjoying all the mazing attractions of Sentosa and the Sofitel team have done an extraordinary job of integrating existing colonial architecture and lush tropical landscapes with stunning modern art installations.

 The effect is so sexily, chicly Gallic that I almost expect to find Brigitte Bardot lolling languidly by the resort’s midnight black pool with a bottle of France’s finest.

 But in her absence I instead order a glass or two of my own and watch as Sugarpuff struts her not so languid stuff.

 She’s ably assisted by a posse of peacocks, one of which seems to have developed a crush on my wee girl.
 Fortunately, she is equally smitten and they are soon engaged in a rather raucous squawk off.

 Indeed I think she may have squawked an invitation for him to join us for breakfast as her flashy feathered beau turns up at the resort’s restaurant, Kwee-zeen the following morning!
 While Sugarpuff flirts with her flashy friend, Raffles and I flirt with the chefs serving up a feast of Asian, Western and French offerings at the resort’s buffet.